nospmah/fintech.projects/01-Homework_FinTech_CaseStudy/README.md

 ## Business Activities:

 <br>

 Founder Jesse Powell recognized the importance of Bitcoin from the onset and understood “that the exchange is the most critical part of the cryptocurrency ecosystem.”
 Thus, Kraken is a cryptocurrency exchange that provides people the means to quickly and securely trade various cryptocurrencies.
+Similar in function to a stock exchange, cryptocurrency exchanges facilitate the buying and selling of virtual currencies by retail as well as large investors and traders.
 Participants are allowed to buy and sell cryptocurrency using various fiat currencies including the U.S dollar, Canadian dollars, euros, and the Japanese yen.

-The Kraken mission statement reads
+The Kraken mission statement reads:

 <br>